Behavior of Quillen (co)homology with respect to adjunctions: Examples

 Note that $F = F_n(S)$ is free on a graded set $S$ empty above dimension $n$, so we have:

 Using this, we obtain:

-Since $f$ is a fibration (resp. weak eq) in $s\PiAlg$, the bottom row is a fibration (resp. weak eq) of simplicial sets. \end{proof}
+Since $f$ is a fibration (resp. weak equivalence) in $s\PiAlg$, the bottom row is a fibration (resp. weak equivalence) of simplicial sets. \end{proof}

-\begin{proof} \textit{(Graded group point of view)} The map $f \colon X_{\bu} \to Y_{\bu}$ is a fibration (resp. weak eq) of simplicial sets in each degree, hence the map $P_n f$ is a fibration (resp. weak eq) of simplicial sets in each degree, that is in degrees $1$ through $n$. \end{proof}
+\begin{proof} \textit{(Graded group point of view)} The map $f \colon X_{\bu} \to Y_{\bu}$ is a fibration (resp. weak equivalence) of simplicial sets in each degree, hence the map $P_n f$ is a fibration (resp. weak equivalence) of simplicial sets in each degree, that is in degrees $1$ through $n$. \end{proof}